 Take the Hawk board (the flat metal edge with a handle) and your trowel.

-Make sure the board is completely clean, put the trowel into the plaster and get a lump about the size of a fist onto the board.
+Make sure the board is clean, put the trowel into the plaster and get a lump about the size of a fist onto the board.
 Now, holding your float close to the wall, push the plaster gently onto the walls while slowly moving the board upwards.
-Once you get to the top come back down and do the adjacent section.
+Come back down and do the adjacent section once you get to the top.

-When you’ve finished the first coat wait 20 minutes before smoothing the plaster with your trowel.
+When you’ve finished the first coat, wait 20 minutes before smoothing the plaster with your trowel.
 Pay attention to corners and the tops and bottoms of the wall.
-A wet brush can be used to smooth out any difficult edges.
+Use a wet brush to smooth out any difficult edges.
 At this stage, you can tilt the trowel away from the wall a bit more.

 There are special tools to help you plaster the corners known as corner beads.
 They are a corner shaped mesh guide which you can cut to the correct length for your wall.
-Put them in place and then cover generously with your plaster making sure that the whole thing is completely covered.
-Once covered you can run your trowel smoothly up and down the corners taking off and excess plaster and creating a sharp corner in the process.
+Put them in place and then cover generously with your plaster making sure that you cover the whole thing.
+Once covered you can run your trowel smoothly up and down the corners taking off any excess plaster and creating a sharp corner in the process.

 Make sure to do this for both sides, putting any excess plaster back on your board.
 You will probably have to go up and down the whole thing a few times to make it perfect.

-At this stage, a decision can be made as to whether a second coat is required or not.
-If it is, the first coat is normally left to dry and then the surface roughed up.
-The professional tool that does this is called a ‘devilling’ float, (but it is fundamentally a piece of wood with nails sticking out of it), some people use the humble fork.
-Your second coat should only be around 2mm thick, you can dilute the plaster slightly with water to make it thinner in consistency.
+At this stage, you can make the decision as to whether to add a second coat.
+If it is, the first coat is left to dry and then rough the surface up.
+The professional tool that does this is a ‘devilling’ float, (but it is fundamentally a piece of wood with nails sticking out of it), some people use the humble fork.
+Your second coat should only be around 2mm thick; you can dilute the plaster slightly with water to make it thinner in consistency.